y3owk1n/Vimnav.spoon/README.md

 })
 ```

-Mapped commands can be found by running in your hammerspoon console:
+Default mapped bindings can be found by running in your hammerspoon console:

 ```lua
 print(hs.inspect(spoon.Vimnav:getDefaultConfig().mapping))